For many migrants being bused from New York City to other towns, hostility awaits

 They requested asylum at the Texas border.

 They lived in two shelters there.
 In Brownsville, then in San Antonio.
-They lasted four days with a relative in Boston, before he said there was no room.
-They wound up in New York City shelter, where Coronel says they were 12 people per room.
+They lasted four days with a relative in Boston before he said there was no room.
+They wound up in a New York City shelter, where Coronel says there were 12 people per room.
 When officials told them Albany would be less crowded, they immediately agreed to go.

 "It's a lot of instability," says Coronel.
 "But the situation in Venezuela has gotten impossible.
 You can't walk down the street without a government official shaking you down for money every couple of blocks.
 We just want to work and live in peace."

 It's a policy that is increasingly concerning to advocates.
-While places like Albany, a sanctuary city, have welcomed new arrivals, many localities have expressed hostility towards immigrants.
+While places like Albany, a sanctuary city, have welcomed new arrivals, many localities have expressed hostility toward immigrants.

 New arrivals, and the lack of resources to help them, have caused tension